Of Psychology, Philosophy & Physicality.

 "Metasphere" is the world's first painted, photo-sculpture.
 In the years leading up to Metasphere I had been busy expanding the creative parameters of Photography as a medium and already created a lot of original work, but I loved the idea of a photograph, in which every square centimetre would be created by the artist.
 I wanted to create something amazing and take myself to the very limits of my capabilities.
 I was after all, only 23, and I had absolutely no idea what they were.

 Metasphere evolved out of the myriad of other things I was working on at the time.
-I was working on photographs day and night.
-I needed neither financial incentive nor a tutor.
+I was working on photo art day and night, subsequent to my epiphany that photography had not really been used to create great art.
+It had been used for everything else, but not that.
+In this whirlwind of creative activity, I needed neither financial incentive nor a tutor.
 It was pure passion.
-An astonishing metamorphosis from that wasteland of indolence and indulgence which is teenage life, to that raging, workaholic fire which is inspiration.
+An astonishing metamorphosis from that teenage wasteland of indolence and indulgence, to that raging, workaholic fire which is inspiration.
 Photography had become my life.
 I did nothing else.

 In 1972 I had created an image entitled 'Infinity & Eternity'.
 A very ethereal, spiritual picture, which was one of my early artistic triumphs.
 It was at the time, a creative and technically ambitious picture, for me.
 Beyond previous endeavours.
 I created the entire scenario with the back end pointing towards the sky.
 I created the enclosure, spheres and cross and painted in the colours.
 It was literally created around the camera.
 No-one had done this before, with such autonomic control.
 I also had to balance the exposure of the sky with the lighting on my creation.
+Not an easy task, as it was created indoors and so had to be flooded with very bright light.
 To this day, I still think the colours are beautiful.
 And judging by people's reactions, it definitely captured the aura I was after.
 On reflection, it does occur to me that this may well be the world's first painted, photo sculpture and not 'Metasphere'.

 Later in 1973 I heard a piece of music on Westward Television.
 I liked the music so much that I wrote to the TV station, enquiring as to the authorship of the piece.
 They told me by return of letter that it was a piece called 'Buried Alive'.